Northern Fur Seal

 Changes in Available Food Due to Commercial Fishing

 The type of available prey, access to prey, and distribution of prey can change for a variety of reasons.
 For example, regional and local prey can change because of changes in climate, oceanography, and the overall complexity of the oceans ecosystem.
 In addition, cumulative and annual commercial fisheries may result in reduced availability of northern fur seal prey.
-Fishery interactions can include fisheries bycatch and indirect effects like competition for commercial fish species.
+Fishery interactions can include fisheries bycatch (fur seals caught in nets) and indirect effects like competition for commercial fish species.

 Contaminants can enter the ocean and subsequently affect the food chain of the northern fur seal.
 Contaminant studies on northern fur seals have shown exposure to various toxic substances and evidence of accumulation in various tissues.
 Contamination sources can include oil and gas development, industrial runoff, vessel discharge, microplastics, vessel grounding, and oil spills.
-These contaminants have the potential to affect the immune system of northern fur seals, leaving them more susceptible to disease.
+These contaminants have the potential to affect the immune, digestive, or endocrine systems of northern fur seals, leaving them more susceptible to disease and reducing their survival and reproduction.

 Other threats include environmental changes, oil and gas exploration, habitat degradation, human presence, disturbance by marine vessels or aircraft, chronic pollution, and illegal harvests.